One day we wake up and we will understand that we cannot prevent water from flowing to the sea…

 Spirit to survive

-Here in Samos there is little support.
+Here in Samos there is very little support.
 The result is an enormous spirit to survive.
-The refugees have to buy their own tents so they prefer to built something better for almost the same amount of money and they cook their own food if possible.
+The refugees have to buy their own tents so they prefer mostly to built something better for almost the same amount of money and they cook their own food if possible.
 “Well, that’s not how it should be,” the mayor says.
 “It is not a holiday village here…”

 This too has been stopped.
 Now the newcomers get priority and the people who have been staying here for months or even years are no longer visible…